About

 Training venues: University Recreation and Aquatic Centre (URAC), Wollongong North Beach

-My fitness that came with swimming seemed to work hand in hand with running and I soon realised that I was a decent runner after winning several state and national medals in cross country and track and field through my primary and early secondary years.
+My athleticism extended beyond the pool to running tracks.
+Coupled with my swimming-honed fitness, I discovered my aptitude for running after clinching several state and national medals in cross country and track and field competitions throughout my primary and secondary school years.